 - 8. The Government guidance for local authorities on the preparation of a pay policy statement recommends the calculation and publication of an authority's pay multiple.
 That is the relationship between the median earnings figure in the organisation and the remuneration of its highest paid officer. - 9.
 The median is defined as that earnings figure at which there are an equal number of officers' earnings figures above and below it.
 The highest paid officer in Hammersmith & Fulham is the Chief Executive. - 10.
 The remuneration of the highest paid officer is divided by the median earnings figure to arrive at the pay multiple.
-At March 2022 this ratio was 5.2:1.
-This has increased slightly from the previous figure of 5.1:1 reported for March 2021.
-The Council uses the same method used for the statutory Gender Pay Gap

-- calculations to arrive at this figure because it is a reliable method of measuring the normal pay employees receive. - 11.
+At March 2023 this ratio was 4.8:1.
+This has decreased from the previous figure of 5.2:1 reported for March 2022.
+The Council uses the same method used for the statutory Gender Pay Gap calculations to arrive at this figure because it is a reliable method of measuring the normal pay employees receive. - 11.
 The Council is required to keep its position on the pay multiple under review.
-To help decide whether this position is appropriate, the Council's average pay median pay multiple of 5.2:1 has been compared to the position of other Inner London Boroughs.
-Their average, as reported in their 2021/22 pay policies, was 5.5:1.
-This suggests the Council's own position is reasonable. - 12.
-In May 2022, the Government issued guidance in connection with special severance payments for employees under section 26 of the Local Government Act 1999 as part of the best value regime for local authorities.
-Special severance payments are those payments over and above statutory or contractual entitlements and typically might be considered when settling a claim issued or proposed to be issued in the Employment Tribunal. - 13.
-In order to obtain best value in the settlement of employment claims, LBHF's delegated authority is set out within the Scheme of Delegation contained in part 3 of the Constitution which will continue to be robustly applied, as appropriate.
+To help decide whether this position is appropriate, the Council's average pay median pay multiple of 4.8:1 has been compared to the position of other Inner London Boroughs.
+Their average, as reported in in London Councils Chief Officer Pay and Benefits Survey 2023, was 5.9:1.
+This suggests the Council's own position continues to be reasonable. - 12.
+The Council acknowledges that benefits are an important part of a recruitment package.
+The Council publishes details of staff benefits on its Total Reward intranet page to ensure that all internal staff have access to the wide range of benefits the Council offers.
+In addition to this, the Council publishes, as a high-level summary, the wide range of benefits available to potential employees who may be considering a career with the Council. - 13.
+Research has shown that although 84% of parents and prospective parents consider parental leave policies to be important when looking for work, 82% were concerned that asking about these at a job interview would jeopardise their chances of being hired.
+During 2024, the Council will provide external access to its family friendly policy.
+This will help us to attract the best talent, tackle the gender pay gap and allow potential employees to make informed decisions about their future.
+Our family friendly policy helps to make family lives easier by including information on the number of weeks leave that can be taken, qualifying periods for maternity, paternity and adoptive leave and much more.